Host a Meeting

 - The persons designated by the parties will be responsible for compliance with the technical standards (Internet) that apply to connectivity in all event areas (main conference room, rooms used for tutorials, secretariat, board of directors, common areas), as well as audio, video and streaming services.

-- The persons designated by the parties will be responsible for establishing a coordinated communications strategy for disseminating and promoting the event both locally and internationally.
+- The persons appointed by the relevant parties will be responsible for establishing a coordinated communications strategy for publicizing and promoting the event both locally and internationally.

 8. Application Form